SNAP and Tsinghua

 This would be a world first demonstrating formation flying and proximity manoeuvres between two satellites in orbit.
 While there had been much interest in the possibility of satellites orbiting together, a demonstration of the technology was yet to be made.

-Determination of Separation Parameters
+Determination of separation parameters

 Using the NORAD TLEs immediately after the separation of the satellites, the Astrodynamics group was able to determine the separation parameters of the two satellites.
 From this we determined the heading direction of the upper stage at the time of separation was not orthogonal to the direction of its orbital motion but at 95 degrees.

 This had the effect of altering the relative orbits of the two satellites as part of their ejection velocity was in the radial direction rather than the along track direction.
-The parameters found are shown below along with the full geometry of the separation.